Carbohydrates are everywhere

 As a consequence our blood glucose levels go down.
 This low blood glucose level triggers our pancreas to produce another hormone called glucagon.
 Glucagon and insulin are opponents and do exactly the opposite.
 Therefore, glucagon promotes the breakdown of glycogen into glucose.
 The consequence is a stable blood sugar level while fasting due to stored glycogen in our liver.
 Our body and several body functions can only work with enough glucose.
 Glycogen stored in our muscles provides energy for the specific muscle in action.

-Nevertheless, good carbohydrates are an essential energy source for our body.
+Nevertheless, good carbohydrates are an essential energy source for our bodies.
 Based on this knowledge, I’m going to provide you some science- and evidence-based information about low carb diets, ketosis, glycemic index, and intermittent fasting, soon.
-Feel free to share it and stay tuned on my Facebook-Fanpage as well ?
+Feel free to share it and stay tuned on my Facebook-Fanpage as well?